 Sneak or die

-There’s a reason why Metal Gear Solid—and Metal Gear before that— is still perceived today as one of the fathers of infiltration games by many.
-Even in the ‘Normal’ difficulty mode, a direct and frontal approach will most likely lead to a game over for most players (unless if, of course, you know your way around).
+There’s a reason why Metal Gear Solid—and Metal Gear before that— is still considered as one of the first great infiltration games.
+Even in the ‘Normal’ difficulty mode, a direct and frontal approach will likely lead to a GAME OVER in most cases.

-While each guard is not difficult to get rid of, your life bar will lower fast if you’re not careful.
+While each guard is not difficult to beat, your life bar will lower fast if you’re not careful.
 The gameplay doesn’t leave much room for frontal approaches anyway.
 You better try to sneak around.
 Fortunately, Snake has a panel of movements to make this happen.
-He can lay flat against walls, knock on them to attract guards and create diversions, crawl and hide inside of vents or under trucks, or sneak behind guards to dispose of them quietly.
+He can lay on walls, knock on harsh surfaces to attract guards and create diversions, crawl, hide inside of vents or under trucks, or sneak behind guards to dispose of them quietly.
 All these movements are instrumental to sneak through.

-That said, guards will detect Snake’s presence if they see you (obviously), hear your footsteps, or notice traces you left behind your passage in the snow or after walking in water.
-In addition to guards, you’ll have to deal with security cameras, mines, infrared rays, and, on occasion, poisonous gas.
+That said, guards will detect your presence if you enter their vision field, hear your footsteps, or notice traces you left behind your passage in the snow or after walking in water.
+In addition to that, you’ll have to deal with security cameras, mines, infrared rays, and, on occasion, deadly gas.

-All in all, staying out of sight will be challenging at times, but it will give you a lot of satisfaction if and when you succeed.
+All in all, staying out of sight can be challenging, but it will give you a lot of satisfaction when you succeed.